fredgrott/MyGithubProfile/README.md

    understand hwo to transform your mobile visions into concrete ROI.
 Do not accept an outsider or someone else to do that important information gathering job for you.

+   You as a co-founder need to ask this question of your staff, how is it that I can in  2 hours complete a code audit of potential android developers code and determine which is the best android developer and yet you are still using a broken process that wil in months not produce effective results of picking an android developer?
+That is about like expecting to get rich betting on the lottery.

+   Do you not deserve to use a better way?

 App Demos
 ---------